Gardening, Horticulturalist, Cannabis, Business Innovation Expert

 Jim Hole lives in Edmonton Alberta and owns and operates the nearby “Enjoy Centre”.
 The “Enjoy Centre” is a state of the art greenhouse facility next to Lois Hole Centennial Provincial Park.
 This greenhouse is a 242,000 square foot, internationally recognized, award-winning community of partners.
 It includes greenhouses, a wellness spa, a restaurant, a deli, a kitchen tool store, an organic food store, a wine store, a bakery, a garden centre and two convention/conference spaces – everything you need to create an enjoyable lifestyle.

 His family business started when his mother began selling plants and food Through The Backdoor of their house during his upbringing in St. Albert, Alberta.
-He has now grown his passed on family business over the years and turned it into a multi-million-dollar operation.
-He is an expert in succession planning, innovation, adaptability, customer loyalty, management, profitability, strategic planning and turning a dream into reality.
+As a result of his innovative strategies, he has now grown his passed on family business over the years and turned it into a multi-million-dollar operation.
+Jim Hole is an expert in succession planning, business innovation, adaptability, customer loyalty, sustainability, management, profitability, strategic planning and turning a dream into reality.
 He inspires businesses and individuals take what they already have and achieve more through hard work, aligning with the right people and developing a visionary attitude.

-Jim Hole is one of Canada’s most well spoken business and horticultural speakers.
+Jim Hole is one of Canada’s expert business and horticultural speakers.
 He is ardent about plants, the environment and business success.
 His humouros and engaging spirit shines through his presentations, making him a nationally highly sought-after speaker in Canada.
 Whether he is providing business solutions or gardening tips, Jim’s presentations impact audience members with strategical and powerful advice.

-Jim has a Bachelor of Science degree in Agriculture (Plant Science major) from the University of Alberta.
-He is a Certified Professional Horticulturist with the American Society for Horticultural Science and a Certified Arborist with the International Society of Arboriculture.
+Hole has a Bachelor of Science degree in Agriculture (Plant Science major) from the University of Alberta.
+Jim is a Certified Professional Horticulturist with the American Society for Horticultural Science.
+Hole is also a Certified Arborist with the International Society of Arboriculture.

-Jim is also a bestselling author.
-He divides his time innovating his business, writing about gardening, making videos for his customers, and doing regular workshops at his greenhouses.
-Explaining what makes plants tick is Jim’s passion, and he does it without ever losing sight of the beauty and wonder that makes gardening enjoyable.
-Jim is one of the affable persons you’ll ever meet and his business success is largely in part to his passion for horticulture.
+Jim Hole is also a bestselling author.
+He divides his time innovating his business, writing about gardening, and doing regular workshops at his greenhouses.
+Explaining what makes plants tick is Jim’s passion.
+He does it without ever losing sight of the beauty and wonder that makes gardening enjoyable.
+Jim is one of the affable persons you’ll ever meet.
+His business success is largely in part to his passion for horticulture.